+A native plant garden isn’t just about planting herbaceous plants, it’s also about incorporating native shrubs and trees.
 If you're planting trees, consider their size at maturity and whether they will still be suitable for the space in 20, 40 or even 60 years.
 Consider their position relative to overhead wires and nearby buildings.
 As well as the plants, plan for other features, such as a small pond with trickling water to attract birds and perhaps even a few frogs.
 Or consider a small brush pile to provide cover for small birds, such as winter wrens as they migrate through neighbourhoods in spring and fall.

 Once you've considered these questions, you’re ready to begin sourcing your plants.

 Plants can be sourced from a local garden centre, or as seeds from a local seed supplier.
 Ask garden centre staff about where their plants are grown.
 Many nurseries import plants from hundreds or even thousands of kilometres away.
 While they may carry the species you are looking for, the selection (if imported) may not be hardy to your backyard conditions.
 It's best to find a nursery that can guarantee that its plants have been grown locally.
 You should also ask them whether the plants you have selected were propagated under cultivation and not dug out of the wild.
 Seed suppliers should also have acquired their seeds locally and ethically.